renatabiniek/moodbox/README.md

   TEST RESULT: PASS

   The intro text welcomes the user to the site.
-It's clear and concised, with the main goal of the site stated in the lead paragraph.
+It's clear and concise, with the main goal of the site stated in the lead paragraph.
   Further details explaining the idea behind MoodBox follow just underneath, setting the expectations of the user.

   ![Site intro image](docs/testing/site-intro.png)